Lislando35/gnsc3301-GroupProject2023/README.md

 Conclusion:
   I (Preslea) was able to use RStudio to analyze our Capstone.
 The data collected was put into a Text File including the 6 Disinfectants, and each of their Colony counts from three different plates.
 The data was imported from text, making a 2x19 table.
 This data was then able to be analyzed through a One-ANOVA.
 The data was plotted as well.
 A summary was ran to determine significant differences, or P-values.
 A Tukey test was performed to indicate where the specific signifiant differences were located.
 This concludes the RStudio section of this project.

   Alissa was able to run the ANOVA in Python.
 This was done by importing the data from our Capstone Project.
 The same that was used in RStudio.
-A plot was created.
+A plot was created as well.